AI-academic/AI-academic.github.io/README.md

 2. One wrapper post in `_posts/YYYY-MM-DD-briefing.md` — four lines, plus an introductory note if the issue needs one.
 3. If a story names an organization not yet used, add it to `_data/organizations.yml` with its kind.

 The front page, briefing pages, topic pages, organization pages, the search index and the RSS feed all rebuild themselves.
-Nothing else is edited by hand.

 ### An item file (as an example)